 Pence was born and raised in Columbus, Indiana, graduated from Columbus North High School, went on to graduate from Hanover College in 1981 and earned his J.D. from Indiana University School of Law in 1986.

-Governor Pence and First Lady Karen Pence have been married for 27 years and currently live in the governor’s residence.
-They have three children, Michael, Charlotte and Audrey.
+Governor Pence and First Lady Karen Pence have been married since 1985 and currently live in the Governor’s Residence.
+They have three adult children, Michael, Charlotte and Audrey.